Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 • Are you making changes to Gladstone and St Georges Bay Road intersections?

-Further upgrades to these intersections have been identified as part of the longer-term 10-year programme.
-Whilst details of this are unknown, the future rail overbridge upgrades will alter the layout of Gladstone Road and incorporate upgrades to this intersection.
+Further changes to these intersections have been identified as part of the longer-term 10-year programme.
+Whilst details of this are limited, the future rail overbridge upgrades will alter the layout of Gladstone Road and incorporate upgrades to these intersections.

 Close